-TBMQ represents an open-source MQTT message broker with the capacity to handle up to 4M concurrent client connections, while proficiently processing a minimum of 200K messages per second per single cluster node.
-In the cluster mode, its capabilities are further enhanced, enabling it to effortlessly support more than 100M concurrently connected clients and handle more than 3M messages per second.
+TBMQ represents an open-source MQTT message broker.
+It has the capacity to handle more than 4M concurrent client connections, supporting a minimum of 3M messages per second throughput per single cluster node with low latency delivery.
+In the cluster mode, its capabilities are further enhanced, enabling it to support more than 100M concurrently connected clients.

 Within the ThingsBoard company, our expertise and understanding of diverse IoT requirements and use cases have enabled us to discern two primary scenarios in which our clients develop their solutions.
 The first scenario entails numerous devices generating a substantial volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
 Conversely, the second scenario involves numerous devices subscribing to specific updates or notifications, leading to a few incoming requests that necessitate a high volume of outgoing data, known as a fan-out pattern.
 Acknowledging these scenarios, we purposefully designed TBMQ to be exceptionally well-suited for both.

 Implemented in Java, this cutting-edge solution is developed utilizing prominent open-source technologies such as Kafka, which ensures low-latency message delivery, data durability, and horizontal scalability of the platform.

 Commencing in 2018, an active and continuous development process was initiated, leading to the integration of the broker into commercial applications as of 2021.
 Following its successful deployment in production environments, it was determined in early 2023 that a public version of the broker should be made available.

 - Clean & persistent sessions

 - Transmission Control Protocol (TCP) / Secure Sockets Layer (SSL) connection support